 The aid shown on your award notice is the aid for which you are eligible based on the evaluation of the financial aid application materials you filed.
 Special circumstances have been taken into consideration to the extent possible based on the information reported, the regulations governing programs, and the amount of funds available.
 If your circumstances change or there are other factors that should be taken into consideration and you would like to request a reevaluation of your aid, you are encouraged to contact the Financial Aid Office at Calvin Theological Seminary.

 Renewal of Your Aid

 All financial aid is awarded on an annual basis unless stated otherwise.
 Renewal of aid consideration depends on 1) satisfactory academic progress, 2) eligibility for aid, 3) availability of funds.
 Renewal applicants must file application materials (all materials) between January 1¿ March 1 each year.
 Notification of eligibility for the following year is sent in May and confirmation of receipt of aid awards need to be received by the financial aid office in July.

 I have received entrance counseling materials.
 I have read and I understand my rights and responsibilities as a borrower.
 I also understand, that as a condition of my loans, I must attend classes and make satisfactory academic progress as defined by my school.

-I understand that I am receiving a loan that must be repaid.
+I understand that if I receive a Ministry Incentive Loan, Perkins Loan, Postman Loan or Federal Loan that it must be repaid.